 At RWD we care about our planet as well as the citizens who inhabit it.
 There is always a sustainable solution, and we hope to change the minds of out consumers, by picking quality over quantity.
 We wish to spread the belief in a more sustainable world, especially inside the realm of clothing manufacturing.
 We believe that yet the smallest company can make a difference.
 This is how we work with sustainability:

-Handmade: We pattern make, cut and sew at our studio.
+Handmade quality: I develop patterns, cut and sew at our studio.
 We assemble our garments by using machines finishing off with hand stitching.

 Locally sourced textiles: I aim to buy all our textiles locally supporting local businesses.